-- 1) The Bottom Line Managing Editor

-- 2) The Bottom Line Copy Editor

-- 3) The Bottom Line Senior Copy Editor
+- 1) The Bottom Line Executive Managing Editor - 2) The Bottom Line Executive Content Editor - 3) The Bottom Line Section Editor (5)

-- 4) The Bottom Line Layout Editor
+- 4) The Bottom Line Copy Editor

 - 5) The Bottom Line Senior Layout Editor

+- 6) The Bottom Line Layout Editors (2)

-- 6) The Bottom Line Photography Editor
+- 7) The Bottom Line Photography Editor

+- 8) The Bottom Line Web Editor

+- 9) The Bottom Line Multimedia Editor

+- 10) The Bottom Line Promotion Director

-- 7) The Bottom Line Promotion and Distribution Manager
+- 11) The Bottom Line Distribution Director

+- 12) One (1) Beat writer to report on Student Government.

-- 8) One (1) Legislative Council Representative
+- 13) One (1) Legislative Council Representative

-- C) Non-voting Members:
+C) Non-voting Members:

 - 1) A.S.
 Associate Director for Media

 - 2) A.S.
 Executive Director

 - 3) A.S.
 Controller(s)

 - 4) A.S.
 Committee on Committees Chair

 - 5) Attorney General

 - 6) A.S.
 President

-- D) Selection and Term of Office of Voting Members:
+D) Selection and Term of Office of Voting Members:

-- 1) The one (1) Legislative Council Representative shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one (1) academic year.

-- 2) All other voting members will be selected internally through an application process by current Bottom Line voting members and approved by two-thirds (2/3s) majority of Legislative Council.
+- 1) The one (1) Legislative Council Representative shall be nominated by the Internal Vice President and approved by the Legislative Council for the term of one (1) academic year. - 2) All other voting members shall be nominated to Committee on Committees by an internal application process overseen by current Bottom Line voting members. - 3) The Executive Content Editor will be elected annually by a majority vote of the editorial board during the Spring Quarter. - a) The Executive Content Editor will then be responsible for forming an interview committee to select the Executive Managing Editor, who will then participate in the interview process for the remaining positions on the Editorial Board. - All terms shall begin at the beginning of Summer Session and end at the termination of the Spring Quarter.

-- E) The Bottom Line shall:
+E) The Bottom Line shall:

-- 1) Be published on a regular and timely basis dependent upon available funds and fulfillment of its charge.

-- 2) Concern itself with investigative reporting of campus issues, especially those pertinent to student life.